live-codes/livecodes/docs/docs/features/display-modes.md

 ## `result`

-Shows the result page only, with a small overlay (appears on hover) that allows opening the project in the full playground.
+Shows the result page only, with a drawer at the bottom (which can be closed) that allows opening the project in the full playground.

 Example: https://livecodes.io/?mode=result&template=react